Lewes District Council

 Once an application is received, it is checked to ensure that:

 If any information is missing or if additional information is required, we will inform you.
 Your application will not be formally accepted until everything has been received and checked.
-When all the details required are correct, the application is 'valid' and the applicant/agent will be notified by letter of the relevant dates and the relevant parties will be consulted.
+When all the details required are correct, the application is 'valid' and the applicant/agent will be notified by letter of the relevant dates and contacts.

 The case officer is the person allocated to deal with the application and they will be your main point of contact.
 They will carry out site inspections and liaise with the applicant and other interested parties to try and resolve any problems.